NilouGit/OPCW.github.io/index.md

 ## Read / Download the letter
 - **English (PDF):** [OPCW-letter-EN.pdf](docs/OPCW-letter-EN.pdf)
 - **فارسی (PDF):** [OPCW-letter-FA.pdf](docs/OPCW-letter-FA.pdf)
-## Add your organization as a signatory
+## Sign as an organization
-To sign on behalf of an organization, email us:
+Due to security and privacy concerns, we do not use third-party forms or tracking tools.

+Organizations wishing to sign should email us directly at:
 **Email:** [info@aairia.org](mailto:info@aairia.org?subject=OPCW%20Letter%20-%20Organization%20Signature&body=Organization%20Name%3A%0AWebsite%3A%0ACountry%3A%0AContact%20Person%20%28Name%2FRole%29%3A%0AContact%20Email%3A%0ALogo%20%28optional%29%3A%0A)

 Please include: